kalejaiyeoluwadara/kalejaiyeoluwadara/README.md

 ## 🛠️ Recent Projects

 - [BetaTalk](#) - Explore a unique social experience on BetaTalk, where every user is truly anonymous.
 Unlike conventional websites or social networks, BetaTalk ensures 100% anonymity, fostering real-time conversations and messages.
 Embrace the freedom to connect authentically, without compromising your identity.Discover BetaTalk – where genuine, anonymous communication takes center stage.<a href='https://firebase-nine-flame.vercel.app/' >Demo</a>
 - [MidGallery](#) - More like a TIKTOK clone but images inplace of videos.
-I'll probably building something better after understanding how to optimize videos, reduce load time by implementing some algorithm 😅<a href= "https://mid-gallery-sigma.vercel.app/"></a>
+I'll probably building something better after understanding how to optimize videos, reduce load time by implementing some algorithms 😅<a href= "https://mid-gallery-sigma.vercel.app/"></a>

 <!-- Your GitHub Stats -->